influxdata/docs-v2/content/v2.0/reference/flux/functions/pagerduty/dedupkey.md

 The `pagerduty.dedupKey()` function uses the group key of an input table to generate and store a deduplication key in the `_pagerdutyDedupKey` column.
-The function sorts, newline-concatenates, SHA256-hashes, and hex-encodes the group key before storing it.
+The function sorts, newline-concatenates, SHA256-hashes, and hex-encodes the group key to create a unique deduplication key for each input table.

 _**Function type:** Transformation_